NearlyUnique/go-from-scratch/story.md

 # 3: goroutine

-Sync Waitgroups
+iffy

+- go keyword

+need to wait for goroutine to complete

+- sync.WaitGroup
+- struct creation {}
-Waitgroup add
+- WaitGroup add
-Waitgroup wait
+- WaitGroup wait

-Ahhh deadlock!
+Deadlock!
+All goroutines are asleep (one 1 the main one)

-Waitgroup done
+- WaitGroup done
-closure bug
+- closure bug

 Everything happens out-of order, and that’s a good thing - nondeterministic execution of goroutines, a symptom of their concurrency

 # 4: Channels